Manley12/Articles/whatisrisc.md

 Even the most powerful supercomputer in the world, as of November of 2019, is powered off of RISC based processors, running at an astounding 200 PFLOPS/s (200,000,000,000,000,000 FLOPS/s).
 The Summit Supercomputer located at Oak Ridge National Laboratory uses a total of 9,216 IBM POWER9 processors which use the Power Instruction Set Architecture, which is based upon RISC.

 These processors are considered "ARM-based" processors which are generally less expensive than standard CISC processors.
 They are also considerably more (transistor) dense and more power efficient.

+RISC has already made a big appeareance in modern computing, being seen in computers from the iPhone to the fastest supercomputer Summit.
+It offers densier processors and more power efficient ones.